 Future of Copenhagen

-The project in Kantplatz 8 in Neumünster, Germany, called for the renewal and restoration of a former church and church community house with special focus on energy optimization.
+The project in Kantplatz 8 in Neumünster, Germany, called for the renewal and restoration of a former church and church community house with a special focus on energy optimisation.
 The building is a defining part of the central square of the 1950s housing area.
-The project strikes a balance between building preservation, modernization and energy optimization: the facade towards the square had to be preserved, with the garden side opened up into a modern facade.
+The project strikes a balance between building preservation, modernisation and energy optimisation: the facade towards the square had to be preserved, with the garden side opened up into a modern facade.
 Bay windows and balconies were established to create variety and the increase the potential for social engagement in the neighbourhood.
-The apartments were organized and scaled to accommodate the needs of groups of different ages.
-The interior and exterior common areas were given special attention to
+The apartments were organised and scaled to accommodate the needs of groups of different ages.
+The interior and exterior common areas were given special attention

 34 apartments retrofit & new extension